Digital Foreman showing a weather documentation workflow with NOAA weather context

 Manufacturer: Major shingle manufacturer

-Lesson: No timestamped weather documentation means no defensible warranty record.
+Lesson: Missing timestamped weather documentation leaves teams with a weaker warranty record.

 • Over $200,000